oroz28/TAI_DeFoG_Submission/README.md

   *(Scripts: `run_distortion_experiments.py`, `plot_distortion_experiments.py`)*

 - **Fixed Subgraph Experiments (Fixed Nodes)**
   Testing the impact of fixing subsets of nodes or subgraphs during generation, including full validity analysis and discussion of structural constraints.
+In order to run this experiment, you should generate the desired subgraphs to be fixed.
+For example, we decided to first fix some nodes and edges from original graphs of the validation set, in order to ensure the validity of the select subgraph.
+Then you would be able to generate constrained graphs that would maintain that subgraph throughout the whole generation process.
   *(Scripts: `run_subgraphs.py`, `make_validity_table.py`, including all tested options explained on the report, `plot_discussion_len_fixed_nodes.py`)*

 - **Hyperparameter Search (Grid Search & Random Search)**